TTUNEPH2025/GN/docs/IRGN.md

     1. Nephritic syndrome typically last less than 2 weeks
     2. C3 normalizes in about 6-8wk --> hypocomplementemia lasting about >2-3months on is an indication for biopsy
     3. Hematuria typically resolves by about 6 months
+  * Purpura present in ~18% of adults
+  * Heart failure
 ## **Infections commonly assoicated with IRGN**
   * Streptococcal infections about 28-47%
   * Staphylococcus aureus or Staphlococcus epidermidis around 12-24% of cases